P-p-H-d/mlib/README.md

 * ( OP(API\_N(f)) ): the function f is the method of the operator OP with the API transformation number N,
 * ( ): the operator OP is omitted, and the default global operation for OP is used (if it exists).
 * ( OP(0) ): the operator OP is disabled, and it can never be used.

+This can be usefull to disable an operator in an inherited oplist.

 ### Which OPLIST to use?